tommyrharper/Easy-Sort/README.md

 ## User Stories

 - [x] As a user I should be able to open up the webpage.
-- [ ] As a user I be able to see a visualisation of an array.
+- [x] As a user I be able to see a visualisation of an array.
-- [ ] As a user I be able to see shuffle the order of the array.
+- [x] As a user I be able to see shuffle the order of the array.
-- [ ] As a user I be able to click a button to sort the array.
+- [x] As a user I be able to click a button to sort the array.
-- [ ] As a user I be able see an animation of how the array is sorting itself, for merge sort.
+- [x] As a user I be able see an animation of how the array is sorting itself, for merge sort.
+- [x] There should  be a stop button for the array.
+- [ ] Merge sort should highlight multiple bars at a time.
 - [ ] As a user I be able try and sort the array myself by using drag and drop.
 - [ ] As a user, I should be told whether my manual approach to sorting the array is correct or incorrect.